adamwan-nexplore/guidebook-nxp-hk/README.md

 # A guidebook for Nexplore HK Engineers

+## Who we are

+(Nexplore)[https://www.nexplore.com] is a software innovation leader that understands how the construction industry really works.
+With the help of our partners at (HOCHTIEF)[https://www.hochtief.de], we build tailor-made technologies for the modern-day job site.

+### What we do

+In 2019, Life as a Service (LAAS) was initiated by Nexplore acting as the collaborative network and research platform to invent tomorrow’s cities, villages and landscapes by holistically connecting digital services to human values.

 ## What we use

 You know what tools to be used.
 You know what access you need to have.
 And you know our Tech Stack.